Arts Council England: Funding programmes

 Arts Council England is a distributor of a core funding programme, complemented by National Lottery funding.

 Project Grants

 National Lottery Project Grants is an open access programme for arts, libraries and museums projects.
 The fund supports thousands of individual practitioners, community and cultural organisations, distributing funds from the National Lottery.
-Grants awarded vary can be from £1,000 to £100,000.
+Grants are available from £1,000 to £100,000..
 Project Grants is always open for new submissions.

 Developing Your Creative Practice

 Funding to support individuals who are cultural and creative practitioners and want to take time to focus on their creative development.
 Grants are awarded in rounds.

 National Portfolio Organisations

 Several hundred National Portfolio Organisations (NPO) and Investment Principles Support Organisations (IPSO) are allocated funding in multi-year tranches to support their on-going programmes.